h15200/notes/system-design.md

 - ACID compliant. data is structured and unchanging, strong consistency
 - A relational database that supports SQL (most of them) has the power of running SQL directly without having to load the data in memory.

+- sql systems use `write-ahead logs` to keep track of all modofications in disk before changing the table.
+This allows for full recovery after power outages

 #### Non relational db (no sal)

 - BASE (basically available, soft state, eventual consistency)